-

 Sci Educ: When Models are “Right but Wrong”

-Agent-based modeling can get students thinking about mechanism.
-But to get students refining their models toward accurate explanations, comparing models with data is just as important.
+Agent-based modeling can encourage students to think about scientific mechanisms.
+But to refine students’ understandings toward accurate explanations, comparing their models with data is just as important.

 -